Granular Blueprint Inheritance

 Example: Delete a topic

-Let's say you want to remove the Start Here topic from the Visier People Guidebook.
-After you make that change, Visier adds a new topic to the same Guidebook.
-Because you already updated the list of topics in the Guidebook, you will not receive the update.
+Let's say you want to remove the Start Here topic from the Visier People guidebook.
+After you make that change, Visier adds a new topic to the same guidebook.
+Because you already updated the list of topics in the guidebook, you will not receive the update.

 Changes that will prevent Blueprint changes from Visier